-More specifically, each project will be expected to contribute to at least one of the indicators under outcome 1 (indicators 1.1 - 1.5) and all indicators under outcome 2.
-Indicator 2.3 should also be reported on.
-In addition to the project's own identified indicators.
+More specifically, each project will be expected to contribute to at least indicator 1.1 (main emphasis), possibly one or more of the indicators 1.2-1.5 and all indicators under outcome 2, in addition to the project's own identified indicators.
 These indicators should be included in the project results framework in the Project Document which the successful bidders will develop.